Envirometrix/PredictiveSoilMapping/main.md

-A disadvantage of automated soil mapping is that many statistical and machine learning techniques are sensitive to errors and inconsistencies in input data.
+A disadvantage of automated soil mapping is that many statistical and machine learning techniques are sensitive to errors and inconsistencies in the input data.
 A few typos, misaligned spatial coordinates or misspecified models can create serious artifacts and reduce prediction accuracy, more so than with traditional methods.
 Also, fitting models using large and complex data sets can be time consuming and selection of